Raj of Sarawak: Later years

-Under Charles' administration, Sarawak's economy grew rapidly, especially later on with the discovery of oil, introduction of rubber, and the construction of public infrastructure as his main priorities to stabilise the economic situation and reduce government debts.
-He encouraged the migration of Chinese to boost the economy, especially in agricultural sectors, where most of them settled around Kuching (mainly Hokkien and Teochew), Sibu (mainly Fuzhou) and Sri Aman (mainly Teochew).
-Charles was trusted and respected for his fairness and strict order, although he was not as popular among the local Malays as his uncle, while being a close friend to the Dayak.
-Sarawak prospered under his rule and he did not seek protection from any European power other than Britain, with requests for protection from the British being rejected in 1869 and 1879.
-Charles continued to seek protection from the British, securing Protected State status from them on 14 June 1888.
+Under Charles' administration, Sarawak's economy grew rapidly, especially with the discovery of oil, introduction of rubber, and construction of public infrastructure as his main priorities to stabilise the economy and reduce government debt.
+He encouraged the migration of Chinese, especially in agricultural sectors, where most of them settled around Kuching (mainly Hokkien and Teochew), Sibu (mainly Fuzhou) and Sri Aman (mainly Teochew).
+Charles was trusted and respected for his fairness and strict order, though he was not as popular among the local Malays as his uncle, while being a close friend to the Dayak.
+Sarawak prospered under his rule and he sought no protection from any European power other than Britain.
+Requests for protection from the British were rejected in 1869 and 1879, but Charles persisted, and secured Protected State status from them on 14 June 1888.
 He ruled Sarawak until his death in 1917 and was succeeded by his son, Charles Vyner Brooke.